morwai/morwai/README.md

 <br><br>
 📖 I have 2 years of internship experience with data analysis and 1 year of experience with Low-Code/No-Code development using Power Apps and Power Automate.
 I also know a bit of Quickbase.
 <br><br>
-🪼 Now I've started my Back-End development studies and am very interested in becoming a Full-Stack dev someday.
+🪼 Now my main goal is becoming a Full-Stack dev.
+I'm currently studying Java, JavaScript, HTML and CSS.
 </div>

 <br><br>